svalente317/sanka/docs/Creators.md

 ## Arrays

-1. To create an empty array, call `new`, followed by `[]` which indicates that it's an array, followed by the name of the class.
-In this case, do not use parentheses, since this is not a function call.
+1. To create an empty array, call `new`, followed by the name of the class, followed by `[]` which indicates that it's an array, In this case, do not use parentheses, since this is not a function call.
 For example, this creates an empty String array:
 ~~~
-var arr = new []String;
+var arr = new String[];
 ~~~
 Then you can add a String to it:
 ~~~